 Spring has sprung.
 Oh, yeah!
 Now it’s early summer in Austin, and you’re looking for something to do.
 Summer is a time for family vacations, outdoor activities, and much-needed downtime.
-If you’re looking to visit Austin soon, here are some of the best things to do during early summer in Austin!
+If you’re looking to visit Austin soon, here are some of the best things to do during early Austin summer!

 There are two favorites in Austin that you shouldn’t miss: The Broken Spoke and White Horse.
 The White Horse is part of the east side music explosion and features some of the best country bands out there today.
 They also have dance lessons for newbies.
 If you’re a little further south, go to The Broken Spoke, which had a book written about it by Donna Marie Miller and, like the White Horse, is a favorite of Austin locals.